Supply Chain Management Program

 The reason why I chose UM-Flint is that it was close to my home and I still get to have a university experience while being able to stay with my family.
 I absolutely love downtown Flint and I love showing new people around it.
 I chose supply chain management because it was the closest thing related to my previous interest in becoming an engineer and is a career that focuses on all my strengths such as math, statistics, and business information systems.
 As an undergrad, I was a brother of Theta Chi, part of the marketing club, and even the creator of the running club.
 My accomplishments at the university showed me what my true talents are and gave me the confidence I need to be a leader.
 My degree has landed me multiple job and internship offers and even helped me with the full-time job I have today which I love and am extremely grateful for.

-Our former supply chain management students are currently employed at a variety of organizations ranging from non-profits, corporations, self-employed, or Fortune 500 companies.
-Operations & Supply Chain Management alumni work at companies such as LEARS, General Motors, Ford, Diplomat, BCBSN, and more.
+Our former supply chain management students are currently employed at a variety of organizations, including nonprofits, corporations, self-employed and Fortune 500 companies.
+Supply chain management alumni work at companies such as General Motors, Ford, FANUC, Lear Corporation, Blue Cross Blue Shield and more.

-The average salary for an Operations Research Analyst is $82,200 per year in 2020 according to the Bureau of Labor Statistics.
-The projected percent change in employment from 2019 to 2029 is growing much faster than average at around 25%.
-The average growth rate for all occupations is 4 percent.
+The median salary for an operations research analyst was $83,640 per year in 2023, according to the Bureau of Labor Statistics.
+The projected percent change in employment from 2023 to 2033 is 23%, or growing much faster than the average for all occupations.

-The top occupations for someone with an operations and supply chain management degree are:
+The top occupations for someone with a supply chain management degree are:

 • Operations Research Analyst